-My daughter found my journal.
-We just sat at laughed at many pages; one of my favourites is this entry I wrote when I was 13 (1994):
+My daughter recently found my journal.
+One of my favorite entries is from when I was 13 (1994):

 Hello!
 Life is good!
 I have be the co-systems operator at Alberta Future BBS for nearly 3 months.
 I do mostly artwork as well as some other tasks.
 With my help the BBS has jumped from 35 users to 236 (in 3 months!).

 He wasn’t critical.
-When I sent in my first crude vector drawings for his site, he accepted them graciously, and encouraged me to continue developing my skill.
-He tought me about building my first PC, BBS etiquette, and how FidoNet worked.
-If I had a question, I could call him any time.
+When I sent in my first crude vector drawings for his site, he accepted them graciously and encouraged me to continue developing my skill.
+He taught me about building my first PC, BBS etiquette, and how FidoNet worked.
+If I had a question, I could call him at any time.

 The BBS scene was so small and personal that people would learn your age right away.